AuDigitalHealth/lingo/docs/design/technologies.md

 to run a classification, and validation on the concepts that are to be created within a 'task' or branch.

-Snomio leans on the Authoring Platform for a few things.
+Lingo leans on the Authoring Platform for a few things.

 - Promotion of 'tasks' or branches into the mainline so they can be included in a release.
 - An interface for the resolution of authoring difference between 'tasks' or branches